-If already logged into the Design Center, then you can start OMB Plus from the Window option on the main menu of Design Center.
-To ensure that no other users access the workspace, connect to the workspace and issue the command
+If already logged into the Design Center, then you can start OMB*Plus from the main menu of Design Center.
+On the main menu, click View, and select OMB*Plus.
+To ensure that other users do not access the workspace, issue the command

 For examples on how to use this command, see the section OMBREDEFINE.

-Once you create the UDP using scripting, users can view and assign values to the new property in the graphical user interface.
+After you commit the changes, users can view and assign values to the new property in the graphical user interface.